Michael Ojwang: »I use my vulnerability on the radio to educate about the consequences of violence«

 An open mic to more than 2.4 million Kenyans is a powerful tool, says radio host Michael Ojwang.
 That’s why he decided to be vulnerable to his listeners and highlight the consequences of violence.

-Michael Ojwang from Nakuru, a radio host, makes programs about cohesion
+Michael Ojwang from Nakuru is a radio host.
+He makes programs about cohesion.

 TEXT AND PHOTO: MARIE TORP CHRISTENSEN